h2oai/h2o-tutorials/tutorials/glrm/glrm-tutorial.md

 ## Overview

-This tutorial introduces the **Generalized Low Rank Model (GLRM)**, a machine learning method for compressing data, imputing missing values and identifying key features.
+This tutorial introduces the Generalized Low Rank Model (GLRM), a machine learning method for compressing data, imputing missing values and identifying key features.
 It demonstrates how to build a GLRM in H2O and integrate it into a data science pipeline.

 ## What is a Low Rank Model?

 ## Why use Low Rank Models?

 - **Memory:** By saving only the X and Y matrices, we can significantly reduce the amount of memory required to store a large dataset.
 A file that is 10 GB can be compressed down to 100 MB.
 When we need the original data again, we can reconstruct it on the fly from X and Y with minimal loss in accuracy.
-- **Feature Engineering:** The Y matrix represents the most important combinations of features from the training data.
-These condensed features, called "archetypes", can be analyzed, visualized and used in fitting other machine learning models.
 - **Speed:** We can use GLRM to compress data with high-dimensional, mixed-type features into a few numeric columns.
 This leads to a huge speed-up in model-building and prediction, especially by machine learning algorithms that scale poorly with the size of the feature space.
 Below, we will see an example with 10x speed-up and no accuracy loss in deep learning.
+- **Feature Engineering:** The Y matrix represents the most important combinations of features from the training data.
+These condensed features, called "archetypes", can be analyzed, visualized and used in fitting other machine learning models.
-- **Missing Data:** Reconstructing a dataset from X and Y will automatically impute missing values.
+- **Missing Data Imputation:** Reconstructing a dataset from X and Y will automatically impute missing values.
 This imputation is accomplished by intelligently leveraging the information contained in the known values of each feature, as well as user-provided parameters such as the loss function.

 ## Example 1: Visualizing Walking Stances

 For our first example, we will use data on [Subject 01's walking stances](https://simtk.org/project/xml/downloads.xml?group_id=603) from an experiment carried out by Hamner and Delp (2013) [2].
-Each of the 151 row of the dataset contains the (x, y, z) coordinates of major body parts recorded at a specific time.
+Each of the 151 row of the dataset contains the (x, y, z) coordinates of major body parts recorded at a specific point in time.

 #### Basic Model Building